OCB7D2D/OcbSteelBars/README.md

 license attached.
 I'm using them in terms of fair-use, but the actual license is unclear and may need to be clarified if you want to re-use it.

-## Known Issues

-The repair cost for steel should not include forged iron (iron plating), but I did not find out how to disable this, even though I added an explicit requirement for zero of these items to repair.
-I also tried to remove the xml node via xpath remove query, but to no avail.
-So for now you also need iron to repair steel bars.

-## Localizations/Translations

-I haven't done any translations yet, although I could probably copy some from the original SteelBars mod.
-I could also easily do the german ones, since I'm native german speaker, but just haven't had time to.
-If you want to contribute some translations, feel free to create a pull request at this [github repo][11].

 ## Developer resources and some insights

 I included the blender and unity project files, hoping they are useful to other people.
 It took me around